 Nonindustrial Disability Insurance-Family Care Leave

-Nonindustrial Disability Insurance-Family Care Leave (NDI-FCL) provides partial wage replacement for up to six weeks within any 12-month period to eligible state employees who are excluded from bargaining and are enrolled in the Annual Leave Program (ALP).
+Nonindustrial Disability Insurance-Family Care Leave (NDI-FCL) provides partial wage replacement for up to six weeks within any 12-month period to:

 - Care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner).

 - Bond with a new child entering the family through birth, adoption, or foster care placement.

 - Participate in a qualifying event because of a family member’s (spouse, registered domestic partner, parent, or child) military deployment to a foreign country.

 Who is covered?

 NDI-FCL covers excluded, exempt, supervisory, managerial, or confidential employees and specific bargaining units.
 CalHR is responsible for contract administration.

 Some state employees are not covered by NDI-FCL but are covered by State Disability Insurance (SDI) which includes Paid Family Leave (PFL) through a negotiated agreement.
 State employees in bargaining units 1, 3, 4, 11, 14, 15, 17, 20, and 21, are covered by SDI PFL.
 For information about SDI, visit About the State Disability Insurance Program.
 For specific information about PFL visit Paid Family Leave.

 NDI-FCL benefits are available to:

 - Permanent or probationary full-time or intermittent employees who are members of the Public Employees’ Retirement System (CalPERS) or the State Teachers’ Retirement System (CalSTRS) and in “compensated employment” (meaning you are in pay status and not separated by a formal leave of absence).